 Argo Spirit Scholarship

 This full-ride, competitive scholarship will be awarded to five admitted, first-time in college students that have shown strength in character, or "Argo Spirit".
 Argo Spirit involves overcoming obstacles, fighting for something important, and making an impact while in high school.
-This can be in the form of leadership, family contribution, community engagement, etc. In order to be considered for this award, you must complete the Argo Spirit Scholarship Application (available starting January 1), be a Florida Resident, and be admitted to UWF no later than April 1.
+This can be in the form of leadership, family contribution, community engagement, etc. In order to be considered for this award, you must complete the Argo Spirit Scholarship Application (coming soon), be a Florida Resident, and be admitted to UWF no later than April 1.